 The University of Tartu Tartu Observatory is an institute of the Faculty of Science and Technology of the University of Tartu.
-The observatory operates under the Universities Act, the University of Tartu Act, its own statute, and other acts.
+The observatory operates under its statute, development plan, and Research Priorities, the Higher Education Act, the University of Tartu Act, the Statutes of the University of Tartu, and other acts.

 The University of Tartu Tartu Observatory is a successor of the Tartu University Observatory, founded in 1808, and the Estonian Meteorological Observatory, founded in 1865.
 Tartu Observatory is also a successor of the Institute of Astrophysics and Atmospheric Physics, established by the Act of the council of Ministers of the Estonian SSR nr 374 on August 22, 1973, and Tartu Observatory which was administered by the Estonian Ministry of Education and Research until December 31, 2017.
 Tartu Observatory is located at Tõravere, Nõo parish.